apollographql/apollo-server/docs/source/subscriptions.md

 httpServer.listen(PORT, () => console.log(`🚀 Server ready at http://localhost:${PORT}${server.graphqlPath}`))
 ```

-the only line that we added in our existing code is:
+the only line we added in our existing code is:

 ```js
 server.createSubscriptionServer(httpServer);